-My next book is scheduled for publication on February 20, 2018, and is entitled A DANGEROUS WOMAN – AMERICAN BEAUTY, NOTED PHILANTHROPIST, NAZI COLLABORATOR: THE LIFE OF FLORENCE GOULD.
+A DANGEROUS WOMAN – AMERICAN BEAUTY, NOTED PHILANTHROPIST, NAZI COLLABORATOR: THE LIFE OF FLORENCE GOULD.
+Publication Date: February 20, 2018.
+Please see my A DANGEROUS WOMAN page for where to make an advanced purchase.
 Noted for her voracious sexual appetite – said to make Catherine the Great of Russia blanch – she married into great wealth, and became an avid collector of people of interest in dangerously changing times.
 Some say she was a racketeer and Nazi collaborator.
 Others that she saved her friends’ lives and was a great patron of the arts.
 Both are true.
 An exact contemporary of Gurlitt’s, she bid against him at Paris auctions, and accumulated a valuable Impressionist art collection (some of which was of dubious provenance) both during and immediately after World War II.
 Her life story is anything but dull.

 I’ve completed a film script for a music fantasy entitled The Glass Harmonica for its Executive Producer and Composer, Richard G. Mitchell.